jpegleg/opal-dragon/README.md

 ![cdlogo](https://carefuldata.com/images/cdlogo.png)

+Make a signature and a public key to verify it.
+Send the signature and data to the business parter or friend and the public key to a central location for all to access.
+We can treat this like a blockchain, or we can treat it however we want.
+Instead of the client being a CLI tool, the client could also be a server function as part of a set of microservices.

 # opal-dragon

 Opal-dragon aka opal, is a server (microservice) that communicates with gRPC to clients via mTLS and custom Opal RPC (the opal protobuf).